 As demonstrated above, the landscape value of this site was assessed but it was deemed to be of low quality.
 Furthermore, when considering the below definitions for KUL and USL, with regards to KUL the site was not considered to be integral to the built form of the district in the context of the KUL definition.
 Nor was it considered to define the townscape of the main urban area.
 In terms of USL, land further north which runs parallel to the Bay Gateway, setting the visual frame for the urban area, was considered to be USL.
 The proposed site was considered to be separate to this USL area and as such was not designated as USL.
 Therefore, through the Local Plan process, it was concluded that a local landscape designation was not considered appropriate for this site.
-Consequently, we are left with an unallocated site that equally does not benefit from the blanket countryside area designation either.
+Consequently, this leaves the site unallocated and equally does not benefit from the blanket countryside area designation either.